Louis Armstrong New Orleans International Airport: Post-Katrina recovery

 MSY reopened to commercial flights on September 13, 2005, after the devastation of Hurricane Katrina the previous month, with four flights operated by Delta Air Lines to Atlanta and a Northwest Airlines flight to Memphis.
 Slowly, service from other carriers began to resume.
-All international service into MSY was suspended while the FIS facility was closed post-Katrina.
+All international service into MSY remained suspended while the FIS facility was closed post-Katrina.
 This facility was reopened in time to accommodate chartered flights arriving from London, Manchester, Bournemouth, and Nottingham (UK) carrying tourists arriving for the 2006 Mardi Gras and set to depart from the Port of New Orleans aboard a cruise liner.

 MSY served 9,785,394 passengers in 2014, exceeding for the first time in the post-Katrina era the total passenger count of 9,733,179 achieved in 2004, the last full calendar year prior to Katrina's landfall in August 2005.
 A new record passenger count was set by the airport in 2015.
 10,673,301 passengers were served, eclipsing the earlier record of 9.9 million passengers, set in 2000.
 In 2019 the airport served 13.1 million passengers.

+New terminal

 In December 2015, the New Orleans Aviation Board, along with New Orleans Mayor Mitch Landrieu and the City Council, approved a plan to build a new $598 million terminal building on the north side of the airport property with two concourses and 30 gates.
 Designed by Argentine-American architect Cesar Pelli, construction on the new main terminal began in January 2016.
 During the construction, the scope of the project was expanded so the terminal would feature 35 gates.

 In March 2017, British Airways resumed flying to MSY, commencing nonstop service to London's Heathrow Airport using Boeing 787 widebody aircraft.

 The new terminal opened in November 2019 at a cost of $1.3 billion.
 The former terminal, located on the south side of the airfield, is no longer in regular commercial use.